DappDevs/presentations/content/how-to-dappdev.md

 While there are some malicious parties out there of course, but we should try to think of our competitors as potential partners we should be working with instead of burning the whole thing down and starting over.
-But we must also keep, a strong conviction to the world we seek to build, especially when we disagree with what these "partners" think they know about the world we live in.
+But we must also keep a strong conviction to the world we seek to build, especially when we disagree with what these "partners" think they know about the world we live in.
+One of my personal mantras sums this up:
+"Strong opinions, loosely held"

 That's all well and good, but here's the interesting part:
 Who forms "The Team" of a movement that inherantly has no leaders?
-The answer is anyone and everyone who involves themselves, in whatever capacity they can.
+The answer is anyone and everyone who involves themselves of course, and I'm hoping that means you!

 One of the important indicators to the majority of experienced venture capitalists that a project they are investing in will ultimately be a successful investment